oanhnn/laravel-pricing-plans/README.md

 ### Service Provider

-Next, if using Laravel 5.4+, include the service provider within your `config/app.php` file.
+Next, if using Laravel 5.5+, you done.
+If using Laravel 5.4, you must include the service provider within your `config/app.php` file.

 ```php
 // config/app.php